neopragma/bootstrap-debian-9-dev-base/README.md

 #### 3.1.
 Install python support for NeoVim plugins.

-There are issues on Ubuntu distros with pip2.
+There are issues on debian distros with pip2.
 Might require some fiddling.

 ```shell
 pip2 install --user neovim